 Working with remote contractors implies frequent online communication and file exchange.
 This is something that tech-savvy scammers can use to their advantage.
 A while after hiring a freelancer, you may receive a message with attached files.
 The subject often looks like, “Here’s what I’ve done so far, need confirmation” or “Done!
 Pls review and comment.”
 Suspecting nothing bad (because the contractor’s portfolio and testimonials looked great), you open the attached files and…

 The scammer gains access to your data.

 Viruses can be a real pain in the neck.
-Your personal and project-related data can be stolen, your passwords can be hijacked – all this because you launched one small file sent you by a person from the internet.
+Your personal and project-related data can be stolen, and your passwords can be hijacked – all this because you launched one small file sent to you by a person from the internet.
 Often use anti-viruses to check incoming files, and never open .exe files, especially if they were sent to you by people you don’t know.

 Mimicked contact data